- An automotive insurance agency wanted to run consolidated reports from unique databases throughout their various lines of business.

-- Aptitive built pipelines to ingest data into a centralized data hub architecture for consistent accurate reporting
+- Aptitive built pipelines to ingest data into a centralized location to achieve greater accessibility and performance in reporting.

 Short on time?
 Here are the key facts.